es7s/macedon/README.md

       -d, --delay FLOAT             Seconds to wait between requests.  [default: 0] -t, --timeout FLOAT           Seconds to wait for the response.  [default: 10] -i, --insecure                Skip certificate verifying on HTTPS connections.
-      -f, --file FILENAME           Execute request(s) from a specified file.
+      -f, --file FILENAME           Execute request(s) from a specified file, or from stdin, if FILENAME specified as '-'.
                                     The file should contain a list of endpoints in the format '{method} {url}', one per line.
-Another supported (partially) format is JetBrains HTTP Client format, which additionally allows to specify request headers an body.
+Another (partially) supported format is JetBrains HTTP Client format (see below), which additionally allows to specify request headers and/or body.
 The option can be specified multiple times.
-The ENDPOINT_URL argument(s) are ignored if this option is present.
+Note that ENDPOINT_URL argument(s) are ignored if this option is present.
       -x, --exit-code               Return different exit codes depending on completed / failed requests.
-With this optio exit code 0 is returned if and only if each request was considered successful (1xx, 2xx HTTP codes); even one failed request (4xx, timed out, etc) will result in a non- zero exit code.
+With this option exit code 0 is returned if and only if each request was considered successful (1xx, 2xx HTTP codes); even one failed request (4xx, timed out, etc) will result in a non- zero exit code.
 (Normally the exit code 0 is returned as long as the application